Sugar and spice

 In the corner, I added a 15” lazy susan for infrequently used baking ingredients.

-Flour counter storage The brown sugar container includes a terracotta disc to prevent clumping, and the powdered sugar container comes with a dusting spoon.
+Flour counter storage The powdered sugar container comes with a dusting spoon, and the brown sugar container includes a terracotta disc to prevent clumping.
+How cool!

 Cost (New Products)